The Wizard (1989 film)

-The Wizard is a 1989 American family film directed by Todd Holland, written by David Chisholm, and starring Fred Savage, Beau Bridges, Christian Slater, and introducing Luke Edwards as Jimmy Woods.
+The Wizard is a 1989 American adventure comedy-drama film directed by Todd Holland (in his directorial debut), written by David Chisholm, and starring Fred Savage, Jenny Lewis, Beau Bridges, Christian Slater, and Luke Edwards.
 It was also Tobey Maguire's uncredited film debut.

 The film follows three children, the youngest of whom is emotionally withdrawn but gifted at playing video games, as they travel to California to compete in a video game tournament.
 Known for its extensive product placement of Nintendo material, it also officially introduced Super Mario Bros.
-3 to North America.
-Despite being a critical failure initially, the film has garnered a cult following.
+3 to North America, which then became the best-selling standalone video game.
+Despite receiving generally negative reviews upon its initial release, the film has garnered a cult following.

 Plot

-Jimmy Woods suffers from PTSD after his twin sister, Jennifer, drowned two years earlier.
+9-year-old Jimmy Woods lives with PTSD after his twin sister, Jennifer, drowned two years earlier.
 Prone to randomly wandering away from home, he perpetually carries around a lunchbox while frequently repeating the word "California".

 Jennifer's death caused Jimmy's family to split: he lives with his mother Christine and stepfather Mr. Bateman while his older half-brothers Nick and Corey live with their father Sam.
 Exasperated by Jimmy's behavior, Christine and Mr. Bateman decide to commit Jimmy to an institution.
 Unwilling to allow it, Corey sneaks Jimmy out and they start traveling on foot for Los Angeles.
-Nick and Sam resolve to bring the boys back while competing with Mr. Putnam, a greedy bounty hunter hired by Mr. Bateman and Christine to find Jimmy.
+Nick and Sam resolve to bring the boys back while competing with Mr. Putnam, a greedy bounty hunter hired by Mr. Bateman and Christine to find Jimmy but not Corey.

 At a bus station, Jimmy and Corey meet Haley Brooks, a teenager on her way home to Reno.
-When they discover that Jimmy is innately talented at playing video games, Haley informs Corey of "Video Armageddon", a gaming tournament being held in Universal Studios Hollywood, with a grand prize of $50,000.
+When they discover that Jimmy is innately talented at playing video games, Haley informs Corey of "Video Armageddon", a gaming tournament being held at Universal Studios Hollywood, with a grand prize of $50,000.
 Corey sees the tournament as an opportunity to avert Jimmy's institutionalization by showcasing his talent, and Haley agrees to help take Jimmy there in return for a share of the winnings.

-The trio hitchhike cross-country, using Jimmy’s skills to win bets on games.
+The trio hitchhike cross-country, using Jimmy's skills to win bets on games.
 They eventually meet popular but snobbish gamer Lucas Barton, who demonstrates his ability to play Rad Racer with a Power Glove and informs Haley he will also be competing.
 Corey and Haley learn that Jimmy's lunchbox contains photos and mementos of Jennifer.